 And because humor is a safe method for testing mutual interest, you don’t risk overt rejection.
-You can feel out the person casually and segue into asking for a date in a way that feels natural.
+You can casually feel the person out and segue into asking for a date in a way that feels natural.
 You smooth talker, you.

 You can take away two key lessons here: